StephenTGibson/StephenTGibson.github.io/adventures/kaikoura_hapuku_valley_and_mt_fyffe.md

 ![short scrubby pines growing up through loose rock on the mountain top](/images/adventures/kaikoura_hapuku_valley_and_mt_fyffe/kaikoura_hapuku_valley_and_mt_fyffe-wilding_pines_on_mt_fyffe_summit-800x600.jpg)

-The 2 of us enjoying great summit views, with Kaikoura peninsula behind.
+Great views from the summit.

 ![2 happy hikers with sea views and a peninsula behind](/images/adventures/kaikoura_hapuku_valley_and_mt_fyffe/kaikoura_hapuku_valley_and_mt_fyffe-mt_fyffe_summit_and_kaikoura_peninsula-800x600.jpg)

-Looking south towards the coast from the summit.
+Looking south towards the coast.

 ![views from the summit of farmland, hills and the ocean beyond](/images/adventures/kaikoura_hapuku_valley_and_mt_fyffe/kaikoura_hapuku_valley_and_mt_fyffe-south_along_the_coast_from_mt_fyffe_summit-800x600.jpg)